 - 1. Students will receive a grade of zero for graded assignments not submitted by the due date. - 2.
-If a student is absent from class the day a test is given, one of the following is applicable: - a.
-If the test is made up within five business days, it will be considered as a first test opportunity and the earned grade will be recorded. - b.
-If the test is not made up within five business days, the test will be treated as a failed test and a zero will be recorded.
+If a student is absent from class the day a test is given that requires the student to be online with a camera enabled and visible to the instructor then the test will be treated as a failed test and a zero will be recorded. - 3.
+If a student does not complete a test prior to the due date in a course where an electronic proctor is used then the test will be treated as a failed test and a zero will be recorded.